 - ¼ teaspoon salt

-Place all of the ingredients into a pint or half pint glass jar with a screw-top lid.
+- Place all ingredients into a pint or half-pint glass jar with a screw-top lid.

-Screw the lid on tightly and shake the jar vigorously until all of the ingredients are mixed well together.
+- Screw the lid on tightly and shake the jar vigorously until all ingredients are mixed well together.

 - Ready to use or store in the refrigerator for later.